 Latin American Newsstream.
 ProQuest.

-Coverage and format: Mostly mid 2000s to date, some late 1990s.
+Coverage and format: Mostly mid 2000s to date, some from the late 1990s.
 Plain text.
-In Spanish and Portuguese.
+In English, French, Guarani, Portuguese, and Spanish.

 92 titles from Brazil, Mexico, Argentina, Costa Rica, Peru, Uruguay, Chile, Colombia, Ecuador, Guatemala, Puerto Rico, and Venezuela.
 Title list.

 Full-color PDFs.
 Coverage and format: mainly latest 90 days; some newspaper titles (Chicago Tribune, The Guardian, and Globe & Mail, for example) have shorter backfiles.
 A few newspaper titles have multi-year backfiles.
 Many languages.

 Coverage and format: 1947 to 12/29/2013.
 More than 1,500 hours of streaming video (early years, audio only) of this weekly news interview and debate program.
 Coverage during the early years is incomplete.

 Coverage and format: Current.
 September 2005 to date.
 Selected articles from news sources and newsletters.
 English translations from Arabic and Farsi.
 Plain text.
 Added links to current source home page when available.